floragunncom/search-guard-helm/README.md

 ## Deploying with Helm

 By default, you get Elasticsearch cluster with self-signed certificates for transport communication and Elasticsearch and Kibana service access via Ingress Nginx.
+Default Elasticsearch cluster has 4-nodes Elasticsearch cluster including master, ingest, data and kibana nodes.
+Please, be aware that such Elasticsearch cluster configuration could be used only for testing purposes.

 ### Deploy via repository (Not available now)